Skip to main content

 What happens if I stop taking Keytruda?

-It’s common for people who develop unmanageable side effects to stop taking Keytruda.
+It’s common for people who develop unmanageable side effects to stop receiving Keytruda.
 If you stop Keytruda because of a side effect that developed, you may see the side effect improve after some time.
 But some side effects can continue to persist even after stopping Keytruda.

-There is some debate over the right time to stop taking Keytruda if you’re also seeing a positive response in your cancer treatment.
+There is some debate over the right time to stop using Keytruda if you’re also seeing a positive response in your cancer treatment.
 For example, one study suggests that it may be safe to stop taking Keytruda for melanoma treatment after 2 years without changing chances of survival.

 Talk with a cancer specialist to determine whether or not it’s safe for you to stop Keytruda.